RESEARCH STARTER

 Beach Erosion

-Florida beaches experience severe erosion during storms and hurricanes, and this erosion will continue and increase if sea levels rise.
-Erosion along undeveloped sections of the coast is already cutting beaches back by as much as 0.5 meter per year.
+Florida beaches experience severe erosion during storms and hurricanes, and this erosion would increase if sea levels rise.
+Erosion along undeveloped sections of the coast is already cutting beaches back by as much as 0.5 meter (1.64 feet) per year.
 In developed areas, preventing beach erosion is a costly process.
 Property owners must armor their beachfront property with protective sea walls, or groins, while cities have to undertake dredge-and-fill projects, known as “beach renourishment” projects.
 Not only do the latter cost millions of dollars per kilometer, but also sand dredged from offshore is often the same fine-grained sand that was washed away in the first place.
 Once it is replaced on the beaches, it is as easily washed away again, so the life expectancy of renourished beaches is just a few years or even less.

 Florida’s population is concentrated in the coastal zone, where the amount of residential and commercial development has steadily increased.
 Owners have torn down their oceanfront cottages to replace them with two-story mini-mansions, and, where single-family houses once stood, multi-story condominiums have risen.
 The vegetated sand dunes that once protected the coastline from beach erosion have been largely replaced by concrete structures, but many of these have proven to be just as vulnerable to wave attack as the dunes were, and some have even had to be torn down.